-$$G{k,j} = I{k,j} + \max{k-n \le k \le k+n} \{G{k,i}\} \text{ where, } 1 < j \le N \text{ and } i < j$$ (4)
+$$G{k,j} = I{k,j} + \max{k-n \le k \le k+n} \{G{k,i}\} \text{ where, } 1 < j \le N \text{ and } i < j.$$ (4)

-The 'I' in Eq.
-(4), represents the projection map (see, Fig.7(c)) from which the optimal path was determined.
+The "I" in Eq.
+(4) represents the projection map [see Fig. 7(c)] from which the optimal path was determined.
 In Eq.
-(4), the subscripts (k, j) respectively refers to the rows and columns of the cumulative cost matrix, G. Since the optimal path had the highest cumulative cost, so the path retrieval process starts from the location for the highest cumulative value, i.e., max $\{G_N\}$ - the maximum value in the last column of the G matrix.
-The process then retraces back through the preceding columns up to the first column, finding for every column the location (or, row) of the connected optimum predecessor , within the archived steps.
+(4), the subscripts (k, j) refer to the rows and columns of the cumulative cost matrix, G, respectively.
+Since the optimal path had the highest cumulative cost, the path retrieval process starts from the location for the highest cumulative value, i.e., max $\{G_N\}$ is the maximum value in the last column of the G matrix.
+The process then retraces back through the preceding columns up to the first column, finding for every column the location (or row) of the connected optimum predecessor, within the archived steps.

-The index $k \pm n'$ in Eq.
-(4), is the window length within which the path search was constrained.
-In this study n = 10, i.e., a window length of (2n + 1) = 21 was used for detecting the guide-wire.
-The red curve in Fig.7(c) traces the path detected by the DP based guide-wire detection method.
+The index " $k \pm n$ " in Eq.
+(4) is the window length within which the path search was constrained.
+In this study, n = 10, i.e., a window length of (2n + 1) = 21 was used for detecting the guide-wire.
+The red curve in Fig. 7(c) traces the path detected by the DP-based guide-wire detection method.

-The width, d, of the guide-wire within a frame was assumed to be $d = d{max}$, where d{max} was the largest width observed in the pullback.
-Then two contours at distances of

-$(\frac{d}{2})$ from the detected guide-wire centerline were traced out on its either side, as shown in Fig.7(c).
-As each column of the map represents an IV-OCT image from a pullback dataset, so the radial co-ordinates for the two edges of the guide-wire artefact can be determined from the locations of the two outer contours at a given column.
-Once the guide-wire edge co-ordinates were determined, the lumen contour portions within it were masked out and the ends interpolated (as shown in Fig.7(e)).
+The width, d, of the guide-wire within a frame was assumed to be $d = d{\text{max}}$, where d{max} was the largest width observed in the pullback.
+Then two contours at distances of (d/2) from the detected guide-wire centerline were traced out on either side, as shown in Fig. 7(c).
+As each column of the map represents an IV-OCT image from a pullback dataset, the radial co-ordinates for the two edges of the guide-wire artifact can be determined from the locations of the two outer contours at a given column.
+Once the guide-wire edge co-ordinates were determined, the lumen contour portions within it were masked out and the ends interpolated [as shown in Fig. 7(e)].

-Here it was assumed that every frame had the same width for the guide-wire artefact.
-However, in practise, narrowing and broadening of the guide-wire shadow are commonly observed in clinical datasets.
-Since, maximum width was considered, so in some frames the guide-wire artefact width would be over-estimated (see, Fig.7(d)).
-However, this had negligible effect on the final lumen contour as the lumen segment at the guide-wire shadow region and its vicinity were interpolated using curve shape information of much larger length.
+Here, it was assumed that every frame had the same width for the guide-wire artifact.
+However, in practice, narrowing and broadening of the guide-wire shadow are commonly observed in clinical datasets.
+Since the maximum width was considered, in some frames the guide-wire artifact width would be overestimated [see Fig. 7(d)].
+However, this had a negligible effect on the final lumen contour as the lumen segment at the guide-wire shadow region and its vicinity were interpolated using the curve shape information of a much larger length.

-2.4 Compensation of lumen contour at low-intensity segments of side branch
+2.4 Compensation of Lumen Contour at Low-Intensity Segments of Side Branch

-It was observed that sometimes the sections of the segmented lumen contour (from section-2.2) were inconsistent with the expected lumen shape.
+It was observed that sometimes the sections of the segmented lumen contour (from Sec.
+2.2) were inconsistent with the expected lumen shape.
 Such irregularities were especially observed for the side branch lumen segments that were either extending beyond the imaging range or had diffused boundaries.
-The presence of blood artefact further deteriorates the contrast of these regions.
-Also, sometimes parts of the side-branch would appear to
+The presence of blood artifacts further deteriorates the contrast of these regions.
+Also, sometimes parts of a side-branch would appear to fold over into the image due to limitations in the ranging depth.10 In such scenarios, lumen segmentation methods cannot guarantee an accurate lumen contour for the affected regions.
+Corrupted lumen contours can affect the lumen quantification methods such as geometrical analysis^{3,4} of the contour to identify bifurcation points of the side branches.
+To overcome this, a scheme is presented wherein low-intensity lumen regions of the side branches were identified and subsequently the erroneous contour sections were masked out.